LCR-ADS-Lab/ASC-Treebank/docs/source/ASC guideline.rst

 ******
 TRAN_S
 ******
 * The **transitive simple** (TRAN_S) ASC involves two arguments that describe an action done by a subject to an object, thus prototypically includes an *agent* and a *theme/patient* as arguments.
 This construction may include several subcategories (as well as a various semantic arguments) such as mental activities, explanations of a subject's state, and communication activities such as speaking or writing (Biber et al., 1999).
-The most frequent verbs within this construction were *have*, *do*, and *get*.
+The most frequent verbs within this construction in the EWT/ASCT are *have*, *do*, and *get*.

   * **Syntactic frame (example)**: Subj-V-Obj